 - International College transcripts: In addition to an official copy of the transcript, an official evaluation of college-level transcripts from a NACES (National Association of Credential Evaluation Services) approved transcript analysis agency is required.

 - Resume: Submit a resume or CV that outlines professional, volunteer, and community experience.

 - Essay: Please write a thoughtful response to the following prompt.
 The challenge of teaching is helping to ensure ALL students are provided with an equitable learning experience.
 What would a school look like that provides all students equal opportunity to learn?
 What practices to ensure ALL students are learning have you seen, know of, been a part of, or been inspired to emulate?

-- Recommendation: Two letters of recommendation attesting to the applicant's potential for pursuing graduate level academic work, experience working with child and youth, and dispositions for being a professional teacher.
+- Recommendation: Two letters of recommendation attesting to the applicant's potential for pursuing graduate-level academic work, experience working with children and youth, and dispositions for being a professional teacher.
 Recommendations are easily submitted using our online application form.
 The recommendations should be from persons able to comment from direct knowledge of the applicant's potential for success as a teacher and graduate student.